eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 Every Condorcetist who has claimed Begich was robbed has implicitly assumed that the expressed preferences of voters is far more important than the potential unexpressed preferences of voters.

 It only makes sense to assume that given that more voters expressed a direct preference of Begich over Peltola in the ballots were we given, then Begich would indeed defeat Peltola in a head-to-head matchup.
 To assume otherwise would be to completely spit in the face of the data.
 Begich sufficiently earned the victory by convincing more voters to rank him above Peltola, regardless of the unknown underlying preferences of the remaining voters who chose not to express a preference between the two.
-Electing Begich in this scenario is the only reasonable choice, unless you want to incite a riot led by Begich's supporters.
+Electing Begich in this scenario is the only reasonable choice, unless you want to incite a riot led by the voters who preferred Begich to whatever other winner you choose.

 The biggest question is, however, does such a candidate even exist?
 How likely is it that if we hold an election with hundreds, thousands, or even millions of voters, that there will be a single candidate who would be ranked above every other candidate by a majority of voters in the ballot data?
 It turns out the answer can be 100%, or not 100%, depending on the system.